Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Freezing yeast works quite well.
 In the freezer, the yeast is only placed in a state of suspension, which is far from ruining the yeast cells.

-How Long Can Fresh Yeast be Frozen?
+How Long Can Fresh Yeast Be Frozen?

 When refrigerated, fresh yeast can last up to two weeks.
 On the other hand, freezing it can keep it for about three months or more.